arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

 ArangoDB's own bi-directional asynchronous binary protocol VelocyStream is no longer supported.

-You can no longer specify any scheme starting with `vst` in the `--server.endpoint` startup option of client tools.
+The server immediately closes the connection if you attempt to use the VelocyStream protocol.
+If you specify any scheme starting with `vst` in the `--server.endpoint` startup option of a client tool, the HTTP protocol is used instead.

 The following metrics related to VelocyStream have been removed:
 - `arangodb_request_body_size_vst`
 - `arangodb_vst_connections_total`

-VelocyPack remains as the internally used binary storage format and you can continue to use it in transport over the HTTP protocol, as well as use JSON over the HTTP protocol.
+VelocyPack remains as ArangoDB's binary storage format and you can continue to use it in transport over the HTTP protocol, as well as use JSON over the HTTP protocol.

 ## Control character escaping in audit log